Passion4ever/SiamProm/README.md

-# SiamProm (Under Preparation)
+# SiamProm: a framework for cyanobacterial promoter identification

-Recognition of Cyanobacteria Promoters via Siamese Network-based Contrastive Learning under Novel Non-promoter Generation
+SiamProm originated from the paper **Recognition of Cyanobacteria Promoters via Siamese Network-based Contrastive Learning under Novel Non-promoter Generation**.

 ## The architecture of SiamProm